 Typically these images are fairly straightforward.
 Things to include – a call to action to like the page, your branding, a brief description of the prize and how to enter.
-You might also like to include when entries close to create the sense of urgency.
-It isn’t rocket science, but at the same time you want the creative to look legitimate, if it is obviously a homemade job it may put some people off entering.
+You might also like to include when entries close to create a sense of urgency.
+It isn’t rocket science, but at the same time, you want the creative to look legitimate; if it is obviously a homemade job, it may put some people off entering.

 This one is important.
 Make sure you have the terms and conditions available for entrants to read through.
 You can find templates for this on the internet or simply by looking at other Facebook competitions.
 There are some key terms Facebook requires you to include, and you need to tell people about who you are, what the prize is, what the entry mechanism is and how the competition will be judged.
 Again, if you have someone putting together your application, the chances are they can provide you with a template for the terms and conditions.

 What data do you want to collect from your entrants, and how will you use it?
-You have to tell people how their data will be used, whether it is just for the purposes of the competition or if you are essentially signing them up to your newsletter or for any other purpose moving forward.
-You need to get contact information (eg. Email) as you are not allowed to contact winners via Facebook.
-You may also want to get further details of entrants, like where they live, how old they are or any other interesting demographic details, however be aware the more information you ask for, the fewer people you will likely have enter.
+You have to tell people how their data will be used, whether it is just for the purposes of the competition or if you are essentially signing them up for your newsletter or for any other purpose moving forward.
+You need to get contact information (e.g., Email) as you are not allowed to contact winners via Facebook.
+You may also want to get further details of entrants, like where they live, how old they are or any other interesting demographic details.
+However, be aware the more information you ask for, the fewer people you will likely have to enter.
 The simpler your entry form, the more entrants.

 Something else to think about is how you want to engage with your Facebook community moving forward now that it has (hopefully) grown substantially.
 Don’t attract a whole heap of new followers and then do nothing – use the opportunity to the fullest to promote your business, provide excellent customer service and increase engagement on your site.

-After managing countless Facebook competitions over the years these are what I believe to be the top considerations to running a successful Facebook competition.
-If I’ve missed anything please feel free to suggest more in the comments below.
-Also if anyone would like any further information or has any questions, please don’t hesitate to get in touch with me via email, Facebook or Twitter
+After managing countless Facebook competitions over the years, these are what I believe to be the top considerations for running a successful Facebook competition.